RedefiningReality/Proxmox-Remote-Management/Web.md

 # Proxmox and pfSense Remote Management Website

-A basic web interface that allows users to .
-Environment and user options are configured by you in the [config.ini](web/config.ini) file, which has detailed comments explaining each option.
+A basic web interface that allows users to manage their access to Proxmox and create/revert/destroy one instance of an environment, within parameters that you define.
+These paramateres are defined in the [config.ini](web/config.ini) file, which has detailed comments explaining each option.
 This uses the Python remote management scripts for its backend.
 More information about the scripts may be found [here](Scripts.md).

 ### Setup
 **Note:** Requires Python 3.
 These instructions are for installing the Python scripts AND the web interface.
 To install only the Python scripts, consult the setup instructions [here](Scripts.md).